Avoid spoiling your child! Learn how to teach kids gratitude and practice thankfulness for the abundance they have.

 - Encourage a variety of friends.

-- Volunteer at local food banks, pet shelters and non-profit events.
+- Volunteer at local food banks, pet shelters, tree planting, and non-profit events.

 - Share family stories about perseverance.